10% OFF

 No, road tax and car insurance are two separate things.
 Road tax is a tax that you pay to use your vehicle in the UK, while car insurance is a policy that protects you financially if you are involved in an accident or your car is stolen.
 Both are legal requirements for using a vehicle on public roads in the UK.

-The cost of car tax varies depending on factors like the vehicle’s CO2 emissions, fuel type, and engine size.
-To get an accurate figure, you can use our online tool to check the specific tax rate for any vehicle.
+The cost of car tax varies depending on factors like the vehicle’s CO2 emissions, fuel type, engine size, and when the car was first registered.
+To get an exact figure, use our online car tax checker to check the specific tax rate for your vehicle.

 No, you typically need the V5C logbook (also known as the vehicle registration certificate) to tax a car.
 If you don’t have it, you may need to apply for a replacement logbook before you can tax the vehicle.

-Yes, if you sell your car before the tax expires, you can get a refund for the remaining tax period.
-The refund will be sent to the registered keeper’s address.
+Yes, if you sell your car before the tax expires, you can get a refund for the remaining tax period but you cannot transfer the tax obligation to the new owner.
+The automatic car tax refund will be sent to the registered keeper’s address.

 You can pay your road tax online through the DVLA website, set up a direct debit for monthly or annual payments, or pay in person at a Post Office using cash, debit, or credit cards.